-After February 27, 2017, consumers will finally have the freedom to shop around for the best deal when it comes to home care.
+Since February 27, 2017, consumers have had the freedom to shop around for the best deal when it comes to home care.

 But what is a good deal and how do you know when you’re getting one?

-Changes to Consumer Directed Care mean that after 27th of February 2017, those receiving home care packages will have the freedom to shop around and get the best deal.
+Changes to Consumer Directed Care mean that those receiving home care packages will have the freedom to shop around and get the best deal.
 However, with many consumers in the dark about Consumer Directed Care, and little understanding of what they are currently paying their provider, how do you determine whether you are getting a good deal?

 And, for those that have the means to pay privately, how do you make the decision to do so?